Alton-Audubon Eagle Festival

 The eagle festivities don’t end with the festival!
 Take a 45-minute shuttle sponsored by Phillips 66 to sites along the Mississippi River to spot some eagles.
 Pick-up will be at the Audubon Center Sat., Jan.
 7 with stops scheduled for Maple Island, Heron Pond, Ellis Island and the Alton Visitor Center, returning to the Audubon Center for drop-off.
 The guide onboard the shuttle will provide tips on how to eagle watch this season.

-The Eagle Festival is sponsored in part by Alton Memorial Hospital, Liberty Bank and Phillips 66.
+The Eagle Festival is sponsored in part by Alton Memorial Hospital, Liberty Bank, St. Louis Regional Airport and Phillips 66.

 For more information on the Festival, shuttle schedules or to receive a free Eagle Watcher’s Guide, contact the Alton Regional Convention and Visitors Bureau at (800) 258-6645.